dli-training/dli-training.github.io/en/index.md

 Let us know what you'd like to see at the next DLI Training!
 [Get in touch](/en/contact) with your regional training coordinator with your ideas.

 Check out the [Event Archive](/en/archive) for details about past DLI Training events.
-Sessions recorded from the 2022 Training event will be available soon!

 <!--
 Welcome to the 2022 DLI National Training.
 [We have an action packed program this year!]({% link en/program.md %}) Simultaneous translation will be available for every session.
 Please register using the link below.